plxity/MERN-Auth/README.md

 # React-Auth
 This repository contains **boilerplate** for React Authentication with Node at the backend.
 It can be used in any React project.
-Without focusing more on UI/UX, It is the simple form with Email and password field and one protected route for the users who are logged in, which is totallty secured with he help of tokens.
+Without focusing more on UI/UX, It is the simple form with Email and password field and one protected route for the users who are logged in, which is totallty secured with the help of tokens.

 ## Technology Used
 1) React